DiversaStudio/guia_replicacion/README.md

 ## License

-This project is open to collaboration within the DiversaStudio organization.
+This project is open to collaboration within the Diversa organization.

 ---